Manutention and WHS

 Participants are always encouraged to work through the hierarchy of control:

-- Can the task be eliminate this task?
+• Can the task be eliminated?

 Manutention and Ergonomics